kestal/univers/Events/Coup of Littlefall.md

 Upon reaching it, they noticed that the attack of the [Mafia-Cartel]() was actually much more profound than first understood, and that even in [Tabadum](/Geography/City of Tabadum.md), their allies were present.

 This led to them trying to flee further away.

+At this time, prince [Testur](/Characters/Testur.md), leading a flotilla of a dozen ships, was approvisionning in [Tabadum](/Geography/City of Tabadum.md).
+This stop was supposed to be the last one before sailing west to explore [Continent II](/Geography/Continent II.md), which was only known by hear-say in [Continent I](/Geography/Continent I.md) and the [Southern Islands](/Geography/Southern Islands.md).

-By chance, a small flotilla led by prince [Testur](/Characters/Testur.md) and here for commercial reasons accepted to take them in and to sail to the west, until they reached [Continent II](/Geography/Continent II.md).
+Fortunately for the royal family, prince [Testur](/Characters/Testur.md) accepted to take them aboard his ships and to hasten his departure.

+## Preparation of the Coup
+During his reign, King [Jahob](/Characters/King Jahob.md) took many measures to lower the influence of the [Cartel-Mafia](/Organisations/The Cartel-Mafia.md) in his kingdom.